alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

         "value.converter.schemas.enable": "false"
     }'

+The `PUT` method allows us to overwrite the existing configs.
+While we could do a `POST` the `PUT` saves us time in the event that we make a typo.

-There are a couple of potential "gotchas" worth noting:
+There are a couple of "gotchas" when configuring connector properties:

-1) append the Bolt port number (`7687`) to the `neo4j.server.uri`
+1. append the Bolt port number (`7687`) to the `neo4j.server.uri`
-2) append the topic name at the end of the `neo4j.topic.cypher.` property
+2. append the topic name at the end of the `neo4j.topic.cypher.` property

 We can confirm that the connector is running via the `status` endpoint in the Dockerized Connect instance: